cdelorme/system-setup/osx.md

 Here is a list of documentation I generally select (there are tons more):

-- AngularJS
 - Bash
 - Bootstrap 3
 - C
 - C++
+- Cmake
+- CSS
 - Emmet
-- CSS
 - GLib
 - Go
-- Jade
 - HTML
 - Java EE7
+- JavaScript
 - jQuery
-- JavaScript
 - Man Pages
 - Markdown
 - Mongodb
+- MySQL
 - Nginx
 - Node.js
+- OpenGL 3
+- OpenGL 4
-- MySQL
+- Python 2
 - Python 3
-- PHP

 The latest release also offers Cheat Sheets, which I also downloaded a few from:

 - Git
+- Git Flow
 - HTML Entities
 - Regular Expressions
 - Sublime Text 3
+- Tmux
 - Vim

-_I do not have every docset enabled, I generally uncheck any downloaded sets that are not in the language of the major project(s) I am working on._

-One of the better parts of Dash lately is its optional integration with nearly **every** good OS X utility, things like Alfred, Sublime Text, xCode, and many more have a way of being connected.
+While I install a large number of docsets, I generally only enable the docsets related to the things I am working on.
+So as I switch between projects I may tweek what docs are displayed when I search for things.

+There are also many integration options for Dash.
+For example you can configure it to run directly inside of tools like Sublime Text and XCode.

 ### The Unarchiver

-Modify settings:
+Preferred Settings:

+- Select all archive formats for affiliation
-- Always Extract to same folder
+- Select to always extract to the same folder as the archive is
-- Affiliation with all files (except iso's etc)
+- Create a new folder if there is more than one top-level item
-- Delete compressed file after extraction
+- Move the archive to the trash after extraction
-- Second tab set Confidence level to 95% (optional)
+- Under advanced set automatic detection confidence level to 100%

+_It is highly unlikely that the archiver won't know an encoding that a user would be able to pick from that giant list._

 ### iTerm 2